-40. Explore the rarely seen parts of Snowshoe’s backcountry on a RZR tour.
+40. Explore the rarely seen parts of Snowshoe’s backcountry on an offroad adventure tour.

 41. Take a drive on the Highland Scenic Highway.
 Pack a lunch and hit the road.
 The scenic highway is one of the most popular drives in Pocahontas County because of its elevated views of the surrounding mountains and countryside, numerous overlooks, perfect picnic spots, and easily accessible roadside hiking trails.
 The Highland Scenic Highway is 14 miles from the base of Snowshoe Mountain and can be accessed via Rt.
 66 and US-219 S.

-42. Experience the thrill, pride, and culture that comes from witnessing the Mercedes-Benz UCI Mountain Bike World Cup Finals in the United States…better yet, West Virginia.
+42. Experience the thrill, pride, and culture that comes from witnessing the UCI Mountain Bike World Series in the United States…better yet, West Virginia.

 43. Take on our 25-shot Sporting Clays course for a thrill-filled afternoon.

 44. Explore the headwaters of Shaver’s Fork.
 Pocahontas County, WV is known as the Birthplace of Rivers and we’re lucky to have the Shaver’s Fork headwaters located a little past the Southern tip of Shaver’s Lake at Thorny Flat.
 The Shavers Fork flows 88.5 miles to Parsons, WV where it forms the Cheat River at its confluence with Black Fork.